-For each Discussion (8), you should follow directions as to the number of times you must interact and the minimum word counts.
+For each Discussion, you should follow directions as to the number of times you must interact and the minimum word counts.
 Keep in mind that discussions are asynchronous, which means that within the given time frame-one week-you can respond to questions at any time during the day or night.
 Take advantage of the discussion and interact with your classmates.
 If you miss a discussion, you cannot make it up and you will lose valuable interaction with your classmates as well as grade points.
 If you submit all your posts on one day, you will not receive higher than a C on any given discussion.

-Journals: There are (8) graded journals that will take place throughout this semester.
-Journals are designed to promote individual engagement with course topics and concepts and provide students the opportunity to reflect openly.
-Journal topics encourage students to openly discuss perspectives that reflect diverse, inclusive and equitable opinions, values, and beliefs.
+Journals: There are four (8) graded journals that will take place throughout this semester.
 I will ALWAYS check that you completed your journal and addressed the topic.
 I will only respond to journal entries, however, once or twice throughout the semester.
 It will not be announced when I will respond so always treat your journal as if it is a direct piece of communication to me.
 Your peers cannot see any responses that you write within your journals.
 Like discussions, journals will be graded holistically in terms of the degree of your engagement with the assignment.